Hack23/securityfixerbot/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Code of Conduct

-Don't feed the trolls!
+This project adheres to No Code of Conduct.
+We are all adults.
+We accept anyone's contributions.
+Nothing else matters.

+For more information please visit the [No Code of Conduct](https://github.com/domgetter/NCoC) homepage.